A new filesystem for Clouds using Device Mapping

+The thesis will make use PCIe cards from Dolphin Interconnect Solutions.
 The Dolphin Express architecture uses PCI Express over cable to connect multiple computers in a switched network.
 Through the device lending paradigm, we are able to expose remote hardware on local machines underneath the operating system.
 By all intents and purposes, this hardware becomes local hardware.

 Dolphin IX PCI Express Adapter